urbandroid-team/dont-kill-my-app/_vendors/samsung.md

 user_solution: "

-## Samsung S8 and later
+## Galaxy S8 and later

-With the introduction of their flagship S8 (and with some earlier experiments), Samsung has introduced a flawed attempt at prolonging battery life called **App power monitor**.
+With the introduction of their flagship Galaxy S8 (and with some earlier experiments), Samsung has introduced a flawed attempt at prolonging battery life called **App power monitor**.

 For your apps to work correctly, please whitelist them in **App power monitor**.